-a.
+- a.
 All development projects submitted using the GRID zoning option are reviewed by the GRID DRB for compliance with applicable GRID standards and requirements.
-The GRID b.
+The GRID DRB may also comment on other aspects of the projects. - b.
 An applicant may request a pre-application review by the DRB to receive input on the proposal's features.
 After the pre-application review, the GRID DRB must review an item once and may continue the item one time, unless the applicant asks for further continuances.